tlswg/sniencryption/draft-ietf-tls-sni-encryption.md

 # Security and Privacy Requirements for SNI Encryption {#snisecreq}

 Over the past years, there have been multiple proposals to add an SNI encryption option in TLS.
-Many of these proposals appeared promising, though were rejected after security reviews identified plausible attacks.
+A review of the TLS mailing list archives shows that many of these proposals appeared promising but were rejected after security reviews identified plausible attacks.
 In this section, we collect a list of these known attacks.